AnKhangC/RestoApp/README.md

 # RestoApp

-Java App that manages restaurent's layout, reservations, and orders.
+Java App that manages restaurant's layout, reservations, and orders.

 The application lets the users:
 <ul>